 1. Make an Overview

-The overview is the big picture of the video brief.
+In a nutshell, the overview is the big picture of the video production brief.
 This brief serves as a guide for the team involved, from pre-production to post-production.
 It confirms how the video fits into the brand and marketing strategy.

 2. Determine a Video Objective